- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Tanzania for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy of Tanzania, which is in Tokyo, or consulates in Perth, Adelaide and Melbourne for the most up-to-date information.

 A yellow fever certificate is required for entry into Tanzania.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.